 Creativity Through Music

 This project, in which Ruth Atkinson, Kip Pratt and Elfyn Jones worked with seven schools from United Schools Federation in Devon and Torbay, used music to celebrate and develop creativity in primary schools.
 It was funded by University of Plymouth and Devon and Torbay Education Hubs.
-Creativity through Music was featured in Real Ideas Organisation's webinar Making Music Matters in March 2022 as an example of good practice in music education.
+Creativity through Music was featured in Real Ideas Organisation's webinar Making Music Matters in March 2022, and at South West Peninsula Music Education Conference in May 2022, as an example of good practice in music education.

 Torbay Music and Poetry Project

 This is a Spring 2022 project in five Torbay primary schools: Barton Hill, St Marychurch, Eden Park, Shiphay and Roselands.
 This podcast showcases the 13 songs that Kip and Elfyn composed with the children in this project.